pythonicmux/multiorderAlgorithm/README.md

 This function is the multiorder algorithm.
-It takes in a list of `Order`s and the robot's starting location and will output an ordered vector of `Move`s that the robot can do to deliver all the `Order`s on time and with the weight limitations of the robot, if possible.
+It takes in a list of `Order`s and the robot's starting location and will output an ordered vector of `Move`s that the robot can do to deliver all the `Order`s on time and with the weight limitations of the robot, with minimum distance travelled, if possible.
 It also outputs all the intermediate "transits" the robot has to do, i.e. the entire path the robot has to take.
 If it's impossible, the algorithm returns an empty vector.